SGhostToast/grupo-Grupo-117-backend-main/README.md

 - **koa-logger** : middleware for the Koa framework that logs HTTP request and response details, such as the method, URL, status code, and response time, to the console or a specified output stream
 - **koa-body** : middleware for the Koa framework that parses and extracts the request body data
 - **koa-router** : routing middleware for the Koa framework that handles HTTP request routing and URL pattern matching
+- **koa-json** : Helps displaying beautiful json objects on a web page.
+Helps to manually check the endpoints

 ### For the database :
 - **postgresql** : open-source relational database management system that provides data storage, retrieval, and advanced features for managing structured data